 The Fear of Tap Water

 The fear of tap water and its dangers that were inculcated into people’s minds played a big role in the surge and the success of the bottled water industry.
-This fear has been founded, but actually, more than ninety percent of tap water has been deemed safe on a federal level.
+This fear has been founded, but more than ninety percent of tap water has been deemed safe on a federal level.

 ← Older Post Newer Post →